knol3j/hashnhedge/site/content/posts/2025/08/smart-contract-47m-bug-nobody-fixes.md

 ## The Meta-Problem

-The biggest issue isn't the vulnerability itself—it's that fixing vulnerabilities breaks the fundamental promise of blockchain immutability.
+The biggest issue isn't the vulnerability itself--it's that fixing vulnerabilities breaks the fundamental promise of blockchain immutability.

 If code can be changed when bugs are found, then "code is law" becomes "code is law until we find a bug, then governance is law, then code is law again, maybe."